21 Powerful Journal Prompts for Self Discovery

 List all the questions you have about what is going on in life now.

 Sometimes we just need to get all our life questions listed out.
-Then we will be lead to the answers at the right time.
+Then we will be led to the answers at the right time.
 Plus, just the act of writing your list can sometimes give you the answer.
-The answer can be in the knowing the problem!
+The answer can be in knowing the problem!

 Write down one problem you have, then list why you think it exists.